List of Vegetables Green and/or Leafy

 Got a candidate for this list of vegetables?
 Share it with us!!

 - Amaranth: with "roots" in the Americas, this plant yields both greens and grain.
 The greens, also known as Chinese spinach, are sometimes steamed or boiled and then mashed and mixed with various seasonings.
 Please note that, like spinach, amaranth contains a fair amount of oxalic acid.

-- Artichoke: a member of the sunflower family, the mature (globe) artichoke develops from a spectacular blossom encompassing a large thistle surrounded by skinny tubular petals.
-Despite its forbidding appearance—which food writer Deborah Madison likens to a baby grenade—this is a great-tasting and nutritious veggie.
-Yes, it can be tedious to prepare, but you’ll likely find its taste more than repaying the effort.
+- Artichoke: a member of the sunflower family, the mature (globe) artichoke evolves from a spectacular thistle-like blossom into its somewhat forbidding veggie form.
+Although it requires some prep time, the artichoke's fabulous taste and its nutritional value more than repay the effort.
 Click here for cooking tips.

 - Arugula: mainly a salad green and also sometimes known as rocket; considered by some, including myself, to be rather bitter.

 - Asparagus: the spears of this plant are a great source of folic acid, potassium, fiber, vitamin B6, thiamine, and vitamins A and C. To preserve its delicate taste and texture, please do not overcook this veggie—two minutes, max (IMHO).
 Then toss with a little olive oil or butter, parmesan cheese, and perhaps a touch of lemon juice or zest.
 Yummm.